-Noble has developed an emergency preparedness plan to address such situations as fire, tornado, bomb threats, utility failures, medical emergencies, and National security situations including terrorism.
-Noble's utmost concern is for the safety of all individuals and staff.
+Noble has developed an emergency preparedness plan to address such situations as fire, bomb threats, temporary shelter and handling of evacuees, tornado, earthquake, utility failures, medical emergencies, active shooter/workplace violence, lockdown and National security situations including terrorism.
+Noble's utmost concern is for the safety of all individuals & staff.

-Each Manager/Department Head is responsible for implementing the approved Emergency Preparedness procedure within those areas of his/her responsibility.
-Each Manager/Director will also be responsible for assignment of staff to those individuals who may be non-ambulatory, visually impaired, or hearing impaired and would need assistance in the event of building evacuation.
-Emergency Plans are posted throughout the buildings.
-All staff need to receive additional training in emergency/evacuation plans for their assigned building(s).
+Each Manager and Director is responsible for implementing the approved Emergency Preparedness procedure within those areas of his/her responsibility.
+Each Manager/Director will also be responsible for the assignment of staff to those individuals who may be nonambulatory, visually impaired, hearing or otherwise impaired who would need assistance in the event of building evacuation.
+Evacuation Plans are posted throughout Noble buildings.
+All staff receive additional training in emergency/evacuation plans for their assigned building(s).

-Individuals and staff in Community Living settings will be trained in specific evacuation procedures based on the setting, as well as needs identified in the individual's ISP.
+Individuals and staff in Community Living settings will be trained in specific evacuation procedures based on the setting, as well as needs identified in the individual's Person Centered Individualized Support Plan (PCISP).
 Documentation will be done and maintained on the premises.

-Emergency procedures are posted in all work areas and should be carefully studied.
+Emergency procedures are posted in work areas and online and should be carefully studied.
 Each employee should become familiar with the all the details of exit in case emergency evacuation is necessary.
-Employees should also become familiar with emergency/ evacuation plans when accessing community and/or at community worksites with persons served.
-Training will be done at time of hire and on a yearly basis and/or when new procedures may be implemented.
-The Asst.
-VP of Health, Wellness and Community Services oversees the training and implementation of drills for all situations.
+Employees should also become familiar with emergency/ evacuation plans when accessing the community and/or at community worksites with persons served.
+Training will be done at time of hire and on an annual basis and/or when new procedures are implemented.
+The Safety Committee, led by the Vice President of Compliance & Operations, oversees the training and implementation of drills for all situations.

-In the event that any situation named occurs that is other than a drill, the Crisis Management Team will be contacted and will take appropriate action.
+If any situation above occurs that is other than a drill, the Crisis Management Team will be contacted and will take appropriate action.
 Communication is of the utmost importance throughout any situation.
-The CEO (as part of the Crisis Team) will be continually brought up to date on the situation and the CEO will maintain any needed communication with the Chairman of the Board should that be deemed necessary.
+The CEO (as part of the Crisis Team) will be continually brought up to date on the situation and the CEO will maintain any needed communication with the Chair of the Board should that be deemed necessary.
 Additional information regarding the mentioned situations can also be found in the Crisis Manual.
-(Located at each site and with management staff)
+(Located at each site and with management staff.)

-Documentation of all drills and for actual situations will be done on the Test of Emergency Procedures form and submitted to the Assistant VP of Health, Wellness and Community Services.
+Documentation of all drills and actual emergency situations will be completed on the Test of Emergency Procedures form and submitted to the Vice President of Compliance & Operations.
 Each form will be submitted to the Safety Committee for review.

 For Community Living Environments, refer to Community Living Procedure #5.
-Community Living provides 24-hour supports for individuals and is an essential service.
+Community Living provides 24-hour support for individuals and is an essential service.
 In an emergency, the Crisis Management Team will work with the Community Living Leadership Team to ensure those supports continue.